 Baldemar Gonzalez joined Ropes & Gray’s litigation and enforcement group in 2019.
 As an associate, he focuses his practice on white collar criminal defense, governmental and internal investigations, and related civil litigation.
 His experience includes representing companies in matters involving the False Claims Act and Foreign Corrupt Practices Act, government enforcement actions, internal investigations, and complex commercial litigation.
 Baldemar also maintains an active pro bono practice that includes representing asylum seekers.
 During law school, Baldemar served as a managing editor of the Columbia Law Review and was named a Harlan Fiske Stone Scholar.
-He was also a research assistant to Professor Alexandra Carter to support the publishing of a negotiation textbook.
-Baldemar interned at the Department of Justice, where he evaluated claims and drafted settlement recommendations in suits filed against the United States under the Federal Tort Claims Act.
 Baldemar has experience mediating disputes in New York City courts.

 - Performs internal investigations for global companies and their subsidiaries involving allegations of bribery and violations of company policy in Latin America.